 - Motor vehicles, boats, etc.

 Anything listed as marital property can be divided between spouses.
 But remember, it is not a 50:50 division, it is an equitable division.
 The judge may also compare or equate the value of different assets when allocating them.
 Instead of dividing each item between the two individuals, they may give different items of equal value to each party.
 For example, instead of splitting the house between the spouses, one could be awarded the home and the other could be awarded cars or bank accounts.

-Regarding separate property, each individual retains the property the held upon entering the marriage.
+Regarding separate property, each individual retains the property held upon entering the marriage.

-The help of a family law attorney is immeasurable during this time.
+The help of an El Paso County family law attorney is immeasurable during this time.
 They will ask about property that may be overlooked and can help uncover assets that one spouse may be attempting to hide.
 Their job is to represent you so that you may receive the division you deserve.

 How Debts Affect Property Division

 Marital debts include any debt incurred throughout the marriage, even if it is in the name of only one partner.
 Debts, like marital property, are also distributed equitably in Colorado.
 In some cases, this could mean the higher income earner assumes more of the debt after the divorce.
 In others, the person who incurred most of the debt could be responsible for a larger portion.
 It really depends on the specific circumstances.
 Debts may include: